-5. Heng Zee Wang Executive Director
+5. Heng Zee Wang (Resigned on 8 May 2020) Executive Director

 Zee Wang has the overall responsibility for developing and driving an integrated marketing strategy to bring to life AIA's brand promise of helping people live healthier, longer and better lives.
 This is achieved through key functions such as Product and Customer Marketing, AIA Vitality, Brand and Digital, Corporate Communications, and Business Analytics.